Loom Crafts

 Loom knitting is substantially different than loom weaving.
 As with hand and machine knitting, you can use a knitting loom to create rows or rounds of fabric using loops of yarns or threads.

-Knitting looms can be various shapes and sizes.
+Knitting looms can be various shapes and sizes; they might be round, oval, or rectangular.
 They are typically made in configurations intended for producing useful projects like hats or socks.

 Flower Loom Crafts